 The key to customer happiness is the ability to anticipate and meet their needs.
-Being able to market to the customer based on how, where, and why they bank like they do is an important aspect of your financial marketing strategy.
+Being able to market to the customer based on how, where, and why they bank as they do is an important aspect of your financial marketing strategy.

-Reputation and Word of Mouth Advertising
+Reputation and Word of Mouth Advertising For Banks

+You can’t talk about bank marketing ideas without mentioning social media and the power it wields in the minds of customers.
 With social media outlets continuing to grow, it is critical to keep an eye on the latest online buzz about your financial institution.
 Gearing some of your bank’s marketing towards social media influencers will aid in getting your brand’s name out there in a positive light.